insarlab/MintPy/docs/Notebooks/README.md

 ## Tutorials in Jupyter notebooks for InSAR time series analysis

-This tutorial walks through the various processing steps of InSAR time series analysis, from the data downloading, stack of interferograms generation to time series analysis.
+This tutorial walks through the various processing steps of InSAR time series analysis using ISCE and PySAR software, from the data downloading, stack of interferograms generation to time series analysis.

 ### Recommend order of tutorials